Biljana Jovanović: Life

-Jovanović was born in Belgrade, Yugoslavia, (now in Serbia), on 28 January 1953.
-Her father was a well known Yugoslav, Montenegrin and Serbian politician, Batrić Jovanović, and her brother was a jurist, professor at the University of Novi Sad, Pavle Jovanović.
+Jovanović was born in Belgrade, Yugoslavia, (now Serbia), on 28 January 1953.
+Her father was a Yugoslav Montenegrin Communist military official and politician, Batrić Jovanović, mother Olga Cetkovic was a journalist, and her brother Pavle was a jurist, professor at the University of Novi Sad.
 She graduated from the University of Belgrade with a degree in philosophy.
 She married the writer Dragan Lakićević while a student; they later divorced.
 In the late 1980s she married the Slovenian sociologist Rastko Močnik and they split their time between Ljubljana, Slovenia, and Belgrade.
-Jovanović died of a brain tumor in Belgrade on 11 March 1996.
+Jovanović died of a brain tumor in Ljubljana on 11 March 1996.